ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-youtube.md

 ![Figure\: YouTube Scheduled Live Post Editor](/assets/img/yt-live-scheduled-post-editor.png "YouTube Scheduled Live Post Editor")

 Once you have scheduled a Live broadcast, any pending broadcasts are listed in the <samp>Go Live</samp> menu.
 When a pending broadcast is selected there, in the bottom left corner of the Main Window, you'll now see a countdown timer, which lists the time left until you go live.
-Click the timer to view or edit the announcement post that was created on YouTube.
+Click the timer to view or edit the post details in your YouTube Dashboard.
 It will open in your default web browser.
 Also, there's a {% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} trash icon for cancelling the scheduled broadcast.

 Before the countdown reaches zero, the big blue button displays <samp class="blue">Preview</samp>.
 Pressing <samp class="blue">Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
-The preview stream is only visible to the broadcaster.
-Visit the post announcing your Live broadcast on YouTube (which you can do by clicking the countdown timer) and there will be a small link at the bottom of the post labeled <samp>Broadcaster Only: Edit Your Details</samp>.
-Click this to view the space where your stream will appear, and in a few seconds, you'll be able to preview your live stream.
-If, while you're previewing the stream, the countdown to your Live broadcast ends, your preview will become the Live broadcast automatically.

 ## Ending a YouTube Live Broadcast